choib1ack/Rail_Fall_Prevention_System/README.md

 - **GIDS**
 GIDS can be cost-saving and applicable to a variety of platforms using infrared sensors to recognize access, but *its accuracy is low due to sensor limitations*.

-**To compensate for the shortcomings of existing screen doors and GIDS, *we came up with a 'image recognition-based' rail fall prevention system that can be used to determine the rail fall***
+**To compensate for the shortcomings of existing screen doors and GIDS, *we came up with a 'image recognition-based' rail fall prevention system that can be used to determine the rail fall.***

 Brief Description